Introducing our brand new Rules Engine —

 }

-More complex external tax calculation affecting the tax breakdown
+More complex external tax calculations affecting the tax breakdown

-The successful response must be a JSON object, returning specific tax collectable and tax rate values to be applied to the line items, some attributes you want to set in the line items tax breakdown, along with some additional information and metadata:
+The successful response must be a JSON object, returning at least specific tax collectable and tax rate values to be applied to the line items, and some attributes you want to set in the line items tax breakdown.
+If needed, you can optionally enrich the response with some additional information, notification messages, and metadata:

 {